elastisys/compliantkubernetes-apps/helmfile.d/README.md

 ### Where to put releases

-Releases are templated under `stacks/` where it defines name, namespace, labels, chart and version, dependencies, and finally values.
+Helm releases are templated under `stacks/` where it defines name, namespace, labels, chart and version, dependencies, and finally values.

 Releases are defined in `state.yaml` which imports the files under `stacks/`.